JatinMukati/JatinMukati/README.md

 💼 **Passionate about uncovering insights through data**
 🔍 **Exploring data-driven solutions and storytelling**

 Welcome to my GitHub profile!
-I'm a data enthusiast with a strong foundation in SQL, Excel, Tableau, and Python.
+I'm a data enthusiast with a strong foundation in SQL, Excel, Power BI, Tableau, and Python.
 Currently pursuing my MBA in Finance and Marketing, I love transforming raw data into meaningful stories that drive business decisions.
 I have hands-on experience in analyzing large datasets and building insightful visualizations, with a focus on delivering actionable insights.

 ## 🛠️ Skills & Tools
 - **Languages**: SQL, Python